-- √ 12 hours for students entering on probation - ✓ 12 hours for students with a cumulative GPA from 1.500 to 1.999 - ✓ 9 hours for students with a cumulative GPA from 1.000 to 1.499 - √ 6 hours for students with a cumulative GPA below 1.000 semester due to reduced academic load limits.
+- ✓ 12 hours for students entering on probation - \checkmark 12 hours for students with a cumulative GPA from 1.500 to 1.999 - \checkmark 9 hours for students with a cumulative GPA from 1.000 to 1.499 - ✓ 6 hours for students with a cumulative GPA below 1.000

+The Academic Probation Committee may state what academic progress will be required for students who cannot get off probation in one semester due to reduced academic load limits.
 Conditions of the plan will be presented in the probation notice and to the Academic Advisor of the student.
 Students on such an academic plan must be above 2.000 or higher each term the plan is in place.
 The plan may not exceed more than three semesters